gloriamacia/animalsay/README.md

 # Animalsay

-A Python version of the famous [cowsay](https://en.wikipedia.org/wiki/Cowsay) program by Tony Monroe
+A Python version of the famous [cowsay](https://en.wikipedia.org/wiki/Cowsay) program by Tony Monroe.
+It is based in this other [Python package](https://github.com/VaasuDevanS/cowsay-python) but with cuter animals.
+If you like it, feel free to contribute and add your own animals.

 # Install